August Sturgeon Full Moon: All About The Lunar Phenomenon's Effect On The Zodiacs

 What is the full Sturgeon Moon and when will it occur?

-Taking place on 1 August 2023, the Sturgeon full moon can be seen in its peak illumination at 6:31 pm GMT or 1:30 am BKT on 2 August 2023.
+Taking place on 1 August 2023, the Sturgeon full moon can be seen in its peak illumination at 6:31 pm GMT or 12 am IST on 2 August 2023.
 Nearly seven times brighter than its usual full phase, the second supermoon of the year will be only 3,57,311 kilometres away from the Earth.

 Named by the Native Americans living by the Great Lakes, the Farmer’s Almanac explains the moniker for this lunar episode comes from the fact that August is the best time to hunt the freshwater fish species, Sturgeon.
 Also known as living fossils, they have been found in this region since ancient times.